AVianEco/Softspoken/README.md

 - Use .bat file or from project root `python launch.py`

 ### Utilizing your GPU
 On initial download, Softspoken is designed to run on CPU to allow broad compatibility for many users.
-If you would like to speed up the processing by utilizing you computer's NVIDIA GPU you can follow the instructions below.
+If you have an Nvidia GPU and would like to speed up the processing by utilizing you computer's NVIDIA GPU you can follow the instructions below.

+- Ensure you have opened and subsequently closed Softspoken at least once using the .bat file, as per above instructions.
 - Ensure you have a NVIDIA GPU
-- Ensure you have the latest drivers installed.
+- Ensure your GPU drivers are up-to-date.
-- Navigate to the Softspoken folder on your computer, type in the file path CMD and press enter.
+- Navigate to the Softspoken folder on your computer, type CMD into the address bar and press enter.
-- Run the follwing in the command window:
+- Run the following in the command window:
 ```
 nvidia-smi
 ```
 - Take note of the CUDA version.
 - Activate the virtual environment by running:
 ```
 venv\Scripts\activate
 ```